 Don’t be shy, there’s no such thing as a silly question.
 Having a list of pre-prepared questions is a great way to guarantee you remember all the questions you’ve got.

-Open days allow you to see where you’ll be studying and really familiarise yourself with the campus and facilities, as well as the surrounding areas and the city it’s located in.
+Open days allow you to explore where you’ll be studying and really familiarise yourself with the campus and facilities, as well as the surrounding areas and the city it’s located in.

 Lecture theatres, labs, libraries and other learning spaces will all be open.

-You might even get to participate in some activities or workshops that’ll enable you to have a hands-on learning experience using the technology and facilities available.
+You might even get to participate in some activities or workshops that’ll give you a hands-on learning experience using the technology and facilities available.

-Sign up for a campus tour if it’s on offer; a guided walk will allow you take it all in without getting hopelessly lost.
+Sign up for a campus tour if it’s on offer; a guided walk let you take it all in without worrying about getting hopelessly lost.

 Between all the scheduled bits and bobs you might attend, you can also get a peek to see if the Uni has cafes, bars, restaurants, gyms, sporting facilities, internet access, computer labs and any other areas that you might be able to use.

-Most importantly, open days are a great day out.
+Most importantly, open days are a great day out so enjoy yourself.

 There’s bound to be entertainment, goody bags, free activities, food trucks (sometimes food is free), and competitions with some great prizes.